Skip to main content

 Hardware

-The Omega2 has one SPI interface available:
+The Omega2 has one hardware SPI interface available:

 • The interface supports half-duplex transmissions and can operate in host-mode only.